judsonlmoore/judsonlmoore.com/_posts/blog/2000-10-14-meeting-papa-roach.markdown

 ## The after-party on the Reeperbahn

-So, after the concert, we talked again with Papa Roach and told them how great we thought the show was.
+After the concert, we talked again with Papa Roach and told them how great we thought the show was.
 And of course, I got Coby's autograph.
 We spoke again shortly and found out that they were going to go to the Reeperbahn (red-light district) and go clubbing.
 We had planned to do the same, and so they asked if we would like to go with them!
 Of course, we said yes!

 At first, I thought that they were just being nice because they had to leave to go to the hotel and take showers.
 So I thought that the chance of them actually showing up at the meeting point was really slim.
 But we gave them a chance and prayed, and they DID come!
 So we walked with them to the club called The Doll House, which is apparently the most famous club there.